JohnathonNow/WebPortfolio-Hugo/content/projects/consistency/index.md

 This page is kind of the aggregate page for playing with different consistency models.
 If you click the Consistency link below you can get to more detailed explanations for each individual consistency model.
-As a quick summary, local consistency is the weakest model while linearizability (not presented here) is the strongest.
+As a quick summary, local consistency is the weakest model while linearizability (not presented here) is the strongest possible.
 Sequential consistency is stronger than causal consistency, which is stronger than processor consistency.
 Processor consistency is the combination of PRAM consistency and cache consistency, which are incomparable with each other but both stronger than local consistency.